 Several years ago I created a basic gluten free perogie dough that used gluten free grain based flour.
 That recipe is both gluten free AND egg free.
 I highly recommend that recipe for those of you that are not concerned with needing to eat Grain Free.

 But for those of you that are grain free.. this new recipe is a gift to you!
-It was a challenge but I figured out a way to make pasta lower carb using almond flour.
+It was a challenge but I figured out a way to make pasta lower carb using.
 Because this pasta is lower carb it admittedly has a slightly different texture..however I don't feel that "different" is bad as I was extremely pleased with how beautiful (AND TASTY) these perogies turned out.
 I feel quite confident that you will love them too!
 Go the extra step and saute' them in a skillet with a little oil or melted butter.. you will be in sheer heaven.

 - 1 lb red potatoes, cut into pieces

 - ¼- ½ teaspoon salt, depending on preference

 - ¼ teaspoon black pepper

 - 2/3 cup Cheddar flavored Daiya.
 (OR real cheddar cheese)

 - ¾ cup tapioca starch